 All About the Panel

-IPS panel on the other hand has slightly faster response time and it shows color better than a VA (Vertical Alignment) panel.
+IPS panel, on the other hand, has a slightly faster response time and it shows the color better than a VA (Vertical Alignment) panel.
 This is already good if you use your monitor for work.
 As to price, this I think is the most expensive because of its viewing features that are near horizontal and have much richer colors.
 It offers a striking color gamut that’s why the display looks colorful and realistic.
 The downside is that gamers do not prefer this because the response time is not that fast as compared to the TN panel.